blukatdevelopment/UnchainedWorldsOld/character_creation/classes/alchemist.md

 A chunky mixture of stewwed peppers, tomatoes, and spices, dragon salsa serves as a full meal.
 The default element is fire, but you may add an extra ingredient to change the element.
 Iron dust grants lightning, lemon grants acid, some mint for cold, and a small piece of nightshade plant grants poison.
-For the next minute after consuming a jar of the salsa, you may perform a breath attack.
-You create a 15 foot cone of breath.
+For a minute after consuming a jar of the salsa, you may perform a breath attack.
+As an action you create a 15 foot cone of breath.
 All creatres within must make a DC 15 dexterity saving throw, taking 3d6 damage of the element you selected, or half as much on a save.

 ### Necromancer's Pickle Brine
 If you listen carefully, you can hear whispering coming from this salty, sour